bparanj/crystal/electronics/book/capacitor/capacitor-series.md

 PENDING

-Refer screenshots and complete the steps
+Move to out of scope folder

 Capacitors in series reduce the total capacitance (not add up, as they do in parallel) in Tinkercad is to create a basic circuit with two capacitors connected in series and measure the total capacitance.
+NOT possible to measure capacitance in Tinkercad.

 ### Objective